-MSc International Tourism, Hospitality and Event management has been designed to respond to the enhanced levels of skills and learning necessary to make key decision-making within the international tourism, hospitality and event industries.
+MSc International Tourism, Hospitality and Event Management has been designed to provide you with the enhanced skills and knowledge which are necessary to support key decision-making within the international tourism, hospitality and event industries.
 The programme is underpinned by a strong theoretical base across a number of contexts relevant to tourism, hospitality and event management in contemporary international environments.
-A distinctive feature of this programme is that it offers students the opportunities to interact with current industry practices and therefore enables a hands-on approach working with practitioners.
+A distinctive feature of this programme is that it offers you opportunities to interact with current industry practitioners and therefore enables a hands-on approach.

 Dr Mary Quek